tgharold/DotNetCore-ConfigurationOptionsValidationExamples/README.md

 ### Pros/Cons

 - Con: It is harder to structure a useful message / object back to the caller.

+## Example 3: IValidateOptions

+Uses the `IValidateOptions` interface on C# validation classes.
+See the `DatabaseOptionsValidator` class for an example validator.
+This was a really easy to implement approach.

+### General

+- Validation will not happen until the first time that the instance is accessed (see the WeatherForecastController constructor).

+### Pros/Cons

+- Pro: Allows you to send back multiple string messages.
+- Con: Have to wire up each pair of options class and the associated validator.

 # Reference Notes